 AI TRAINING

-The Rundown: In this tutorial, you will learn how to create professional LinkedIn carousels in minutes using ChatGPT's new Canva app integration, which gives you the ability to draft content and design slides all within a single interface.
+The Rundown: In this tutorial, you’ll learn how to create professional LinkedIn carousels in minutes using ChatGPT's Canva app integration, which gives you the ability to draft content and design slides all within a single interface.

 Step-by-step: